sorin16384/selenium_element_search/README.md

 Refer to  [https://selenium-python.readthedocs.io/installation.html](https://selenium-python.readthedocs.io/installation.html)  for help with that

-Will update with examples of usage and explanations.
+I'm updating this daily with more functions, examples of usage and explanations, so be sure to come back 😀